kiennguyen2002/MLP301x_Asm-1_kiennmFX09877-funix.edu.vn/README.md

 In order for the system to mark the answers, follow the format similar to the class text files.
 (With the first to display the student id and followed by the answers)
 * Make sure that the files that you want the system to grade is in the same directory as the python file of the system
 1. Run the python
+2. Enter the name of the file that needs to be graded
+3. If there is an error, fix the lines that appears in the errors section to enhance the accuracy of the system
+4. The file (ex. class1.txt) will be create with (_grades.txt) at the end of the filename which is the finalize grade for each students.